pegasystems/pega-helm-charts/charts/pega/README.md

 TAZ>>updated section to support TLS  -->
 ### service

-Specify the ports for access to the web or stream tier.
+Specify the port and targetPort to access the web node (default port numbers are `80` and `8080`) or stream node (default port numbers are `7003`), if required for your networking domain.

 ### ingress